 What about non-state armed groups and the treaty?

-Many non-governmental organizations involved with the ICBL work to educate and convince non-state armed groups about the importance of banning antipersonnel mines.
+Many NGOs involved with the ICBL work to educate and convince non-state armed groups about the importance of banning antipersonnel mines.
 The ICBL has also urged States Parties to pay greater attention to the issue and support efforts to obtain strong ban commitments from non-state armed groups.

 How can we be sure that States Parties respect their commitments?